 Client hints are broadly divided into high and low entropy hints.

-The low entropy hints are those that don't give away much information that might be used to "fingerprint" (identify) a particular user.
+The low entropy hints are those that don't give away much information that might be used to create a fingerprinting for a user.

 They may be sent by default on every client request, irrespective of the server

 Accept-CH response header, depending on the permission policy.

 These hints include:

 The high entropy hints are those that have the potential to give away more information that can be used for user fingerprinting, and therefore are gated in such a way that the user agent can make a decision whether to provide them.
 The decision might be based on user preferences, a permission request, or the permission policy.
 All client hints that are not low entropy hints are considered high entropy hints.